+I hereby accept and assume the risk of injury/illness and understand the possible consequences of such injury.

+Name: Signature:

-I hereby accept and assume the risk such injury. of injury/illness and understand the possible consequences of Name: Signature: Date: B. Communicable Disease Policy Ι , have read, understand and agree to abide by the am diagnosed with a potentially in understand that I may not be able agree to notify the appropriate personnel (PD/CCE/Preceptor) if I fectious disease (All names will remain confidential).
-I o attend clinical experience or AT classes while affected by a communicable disease that could 1 pose a threat to those I come in contact with.
-Signature: Date:
+B. Communicable Disease Policy

+, have read, understand and agree to abide by the Ι Communicable Disease Policy.
+I agree to notify the appropriate personnel (PD/CCE/Preceptor) if I am diagnosed with a potentially infectious disease (All names will remain confidential).
+I understand that I may not be able to attend clinical experience or AT classes while affected by a communicable disease that could pose a threat to those I come in contact with.

+Signature: